threefoldfoundation/tfchain/README.md

 + bootstrap3.threefoldtoken.com:23112
 + bootstrap4.threefoldtoken.com:23112

-A web-ui explorer for the standard (net) is available at https://explorer.threefoldtoken.com.
+Web-ui explorers for the standard (net) are available at https://explorer.threefoldtoken.com and https://explorer2.threefoldtoken.com.

 ## devnet